Blog

 How does Zapier’s drag-and-drop automation work?

-You can also add filters, paths, delays, and formatters to shape your workflow.
+You can also add filters, paths, delays, formatters, looping, and error handling to shape your workflow.
 It’s all visual and step-based, so you always know what’s happening next.
-Even non-tech users can build powerful automations.
-The builder also includes testing tools, so you can check your Zap before turning it on.
+Even non-tech users can build powerful and complex automations with AI steps.

 What features does Boomi’s workflow builder offer?

 Boomi’s workflow builder is more complex and powerful.
-It uses a visual interface too, but supports deeper logic, including branching, looping, and decision trees.
-You can add connectors, data mappings, and process routes.
-Boomi also allows reuse of components through process libraries, saving time for development teams.
+It uses a visual interface too, and you can add connectors, data mappings, and process routes.
+Boomi also allows the reuse of components through process libraries, saving time for development teams.

 It supports advanced tasks like calling APIs, setting conditions, or managing error handling directly within the flow.
-While it takes more time to learn, it’s built for high-level use cases.
-The builder gives complete control over how each workflow operates, making it perfect for enterprise-level needs.
+It takes more time to learn, but if you have IT support, you can build highly-controlled workflows.

 5. Automation Features